asyncapi/website/markdown/blog/asyncapi-and-websocket.md

 ### Step 2 - Defining Our WebSocket Channel

-As we mentioned earlier, AsyncAPI channels enable bi-directional communication between senders and receivers.
+As we mentioned earlier, AsyncAPI channels enable bidirectional communication between senders and receivers.
 Let’s define our channel below:

 ```
 channels: